palantir/gulp-count/README.md

 The number of files (`counter` variable) is logged in magenta and file paths are logged in yellow.

+#### options.title
+Type: `String`

+String prepended to every message to distinguish the output of multiple instances logging at once.
+A falsy value will omit title from the message.

 #### options.logFiles
 Type: `Boolean`